Justin Hui

-Justin Hui (born 17 February 1998) is a Singaporean Chinese professional footballer who currently plays as a midfielder for Lion City Sailors FC in the Singapore Premier League, Singapore's top tier of competitive football.
+Justin Hui Yong Kang (born 17 February 1998) is a Singaporean Chinese professional footballer who plays as a winger or central midfielder for Singapore Premier League club Hougang United.

 Personal life

 Justin is the son of a private tutor and a teacher.
 He attended Holy Innocents' Primary School before attending the Singapore Sports School and Meridian Junior College.
 He was handed the captaincy of MJC's football team, guiding them to the 2017 A Division football title.

 He was with the National Football Academy (Singapore) since Secondary 2 and later started his career with the National Football Academy Under-18 side in the Prime League.

 His performance at the youth level led to him being nominated for the 2015 and 2016 Dollah Kassim Award although he did not win it.

 Club career

 NFA U18

 Justin started his career with National Football Academy (NFA) u-18 team in 2015.
 In his second season with the team, he was handed the captaincy of the team by head coach, Takuya Inoue.